tokers/lua-resty-requests/README.markdown

 * Manually:

-Just tweeks the `lua_cpackage_path` or the `LUA_PATH` environment variable, to add the installation path for this Lua module:
+Just tweeks the `lua_package_path` or the `LUA_PATH` environment variable, to add the installation path for this Lua module:

 ```
-/path/to/lua-resty-requests/lib/?.lua;
+/path/to/lua-resty-requests/lib/resty/?.lua;
 ```

 Methods